Gourmet (magazine)

 Gourmet magazine was a monthly publication of Condé Nast and the first U.S. magazine devoted to food and wine.
 The New York Times noted that "Gourmet was to food what Vogue is to fashion."
 Founded by Earle R. MacAusland (1890–1980), Gourmet, first published in January 1941, also covered "good living" on a wider scale, and grew to incorporate culture, travel, and politics into its food coverage.
 James Oseland, an author and editor in chief of rival food magazine Saveur, called Gourmet "an American cultural icon."

 The magazine's contributors included James Beard, Laurie Colwin, M.F.K.
 Fisher, Lucius Beebe, George Plimpton, Anita Loos, Paul Theroux, Ray Bradbury, Annie Proulx, Elizabeth David, Madhur Jaffrey, and David Foster Wallace, whose essay "Consider the Lobster" appeared in Gourmet in 2004.

 On October 5, 2009, Condé Nast announced that Gourmet would cease monthly publication by the end of 2009, due to a decline in advertising sales and shifting food interests among the readership.
 Editor Ruth Reichl, in the middle of a tour promoting the Gourmet Today cookbook, confirmed that the magazine's November 2009 issue, distributed in mid-October, was the magazine's last.

 The Gourmet brand continues to be used by Condé Nast for book and television programming and recipes appearing on Epicurious.com.
 Since the end of its regular run, Condé Nast has also used the Gourmet brand in a series of special edition magazines, covering niches ranging from grilling and Italian food, to quick recipes, holiday foods, and comfort foods.

+In 2021, the trademark registration lapsed, and in January 2026, a group of five food journalists launched an online newsletter called Gourmet, unaffiliated with the original Gourmet or Condé Nast.
+In August 2026, it changed its name to Buffet Magazine.